 By Allan Erickson

-Tags: Acceptance, case study, Erickson, Erickson Foundation, Focus, Implication, LAMFT, LCSW, LICSW, LMFT, LMHC, LPC, MDIV, Meaning, Mental Health, Metaphor, Milton H. Erickson, NLP, Pain, Performance, psychiatrist, Psychologist, psychology, psychotherapy, PsyD, story, Technique, therapy, Trance, Utilization
+Tags: Acceptance, case study, Erickson, Erickson Foundation, Ericksonian, Family Therapy, Focus, hypnosis, Implication, jeff zeig, LAMFT, LCSW, LICSW, LMFT, LMHC, LPC, MDIV, Meaning, Mental Health, Metaphor, Milton H. Erickson, Pain, Performance, phd, psychiatrist, Psychologist, psychology, psychotherapist, psychotherapy, PsyD, story, Technique, therapy, Trance, Utilization